11 Top-Rated Things to Do in Whitstable, England

 Official site: whitstablecastle.co.uk/the-castle

-In addition to selling pretty much everything you can think of—from t-shirts and baby blankets to handmade tea towels, fresh produce, and paintings, the market is a fantastic place to spend an hour.
+In addition to selling pretty much everything you can think of, from T-shirts and baby blankets to handmade tea towels, fresh produce, and paintings, the market is a fantastic place to visit for an hour or so.
 Since it's small, you won't need much more time than that.

-Each shop is eclectic, and many of the owners are as unique as their wares, making this a great people watching locale.
-Add the gorgeous sea backdrop complete with bobbing boats, and you'll be content to wander for even longer.
+Each shop is eclectic, and many of the owners are as unique as their wares, making this a great people-watching locale.
+Add the gorgeous sea backdrop complete with bobbing fishing boats and pleasure craft, and you'll be content to wander for even longer.

 Insider's Tip: Head here on a weekend as many of the shops are closed on weekdays.
 If you're hoping to truly enjoy some unique retail therapy, be sure to visit during high season.